Concept Note

 Mr Jeremy HILL, Specialist Treaty Lawyer, former diplomat and legal adviser, now consultant to the United Kingdom Foreign, Commonwealth and Development Office.

-Intervention by Jeremy HILL
+Presentation and statement by Jeremy HILL

 Dr Charlotte PIVETEAU, Human Rights Adviser, Office of the Council of Europe Commissioner for Human Rights.